ajbarea/fault-recovery-redundancy/README.md

    curl http://localhost:8080/heartbeat/status
    ```

+### 🎮 Using the System

+Once your services are running (either via Docker Compose or Docker Swarm), follow these steps:

-3. 📝 Register for a streaming key by sending a POST request to `localhost:8080/api/auth/register`.
+1. 📝 Register for a streaming key by sending a POST request to `localhost:8080/api/auth/register`.
 There are many ways that you may do this.
    You may use Postman, Insomnia, etc., or a classic curl command:

    ```bash